 YOUTH ECONOMIC EMPOWERMENT

-Youth Economic Empowerment program focuses on empowering youths to overcome the effects of unemployment and income insecurity on their lives.
-This is achieved through a number of transforming programs such as basic life-skills training, technical skills training, business and entrepreneurship skills training on key youth-led enterprises socially acceptable and economically acceptable.
-We focus to link youth into opportunities along with higher growth sectors, agriculture, and natural resources sectors.
-STAWI work to transform youth with knowledge, skills-based expertise, innovation, and creativity in order to invest in the mentioned sectors.
-Our programs are mail evolving the utilization of applicable Science, Technology, Engineering, and Mathematics – (STEM) and ICT programs
+The Youth Economic Empowerment program focuses on empowering youths to overcome the effects of unemployment and income insecurity on their lives.
+This is achieved through a number of transforming programs such as basic life-skills training, technical skills training, and business and entrepreneurship skills training on key youth-led enterprises socially acceptable and economically acceptable.
+We focus to link youth to opportunities along with higher growth sectors, Agriculture (Horticulture, Cereals, Beekeeping, Fishing, Poultry, and Dairy), and Natural Resources sectors.
+STAWI work to transform youth with knowledge, skills-based expertise, innovation, and creativity in order to invest in the mentioned sectors through different approaches such as training, facilitation, mentoring, coaching, and advisory.
+STAWI’s programs are mail evolving the utilization of applicable Science, Technology, Engineering, and Mathematics – (STEM) and ICT programs

-Besides this, the youth economic empowerment program supports youth to form/strengthen Youth Saving and Lending Associations (YSLAs) and is provided with start-up kits/procurement and logistics costs to proactively engage in viable IGAs.
+Besides this, the youth economic empowerment program supports youth to form Youth led Entreprises (YLE) as well as strengthening Youth Saving and Lending Associations (YSLAs) if available.
+We have great experience in mobilizing and sensitizing youth to form workable enterprises and also providing them with working capital including start-up kits and logistics costs to proactively engage in viable IGAs.

 WHY YOUTH ECONOMIC EMPOWERMENT PROGRAM